This TV Executive Had A Lot Of Enemies And Now He Is Dead

 ISTANBUL — The 40-year-old media mogul was driving his sleek sedan out of his Istanbul office complex on Saturday night when an SUV pulled up alongside him.
 Two men emerged from the second vehicle and opened fire, leaving 15 spent bullet casings littering the ground.
 As they drove away, Saeed Karimian, British-Iranian CEO of the GEM Group satellite television company, died at the scene.
 One of his companions, Kuwaiti national Mohammed Motaeb al-Shalahi, was fatally injured.

-Now days after the double homicide, one question remains: who wanted Karimian dead?
+Now, days after the double homicide, one question remains: Who wanted Karimian dead?

 “Saeed Karimian’s passion was to bring joy, and improve the life and welfare of his fellow countrymen,” an announcer on one of his Persian-language TV stations declared after his death.
-“He kept his distance from any political, religious or ethnic affiliation.
+“He kept his distance from any political, religious, or ethnic affiliation.
 He knew himself as a son of Iran.”

 The killing of Karimian, long a thorn in the side of the Iran’s establishment, could signal a phase of risky new adventurism by the Tehran regime, or a further dimension of chaos within Turkey, a key US ally and NATO partner.

-Turkish police are rummaging through evidence, including closed circuit television footage, in an attempt to unravel the mystery, which has shaken a city already unnerved by attacks from Islamist and Kurdish militants; political unrest over a failed 2016 coup; and a bitterly contested constitutional referendum last month.
+Turkish police are rummaging through evidence, including closed-circuit television footage, in an attempt to unravel the mystery, which has shaken a city already unnerved by attacks from Islamist and Kurdish militants, political unrest over a failed 2016 coup, and a bitterly contested constitutional referendum last month.

 The killing had all the features of a hit by professional assassins.
 Local media reported that the alleged killers had possibly scouted out the office, with surveillance footage appearing to show them tracking Karimian’s comings and goings throughout Istanbul.
 Video footage from the aftermath of the killing showed three distraught women in evening wear next to Karimian’s Mercedes, suggesting both that they were in or near the car and that the killers had the confidence and wherewithal to eliminate the CEO without perpetrating a massacre.
 The alleged getaway vehicle, reportedly stolen, was found miles away, torched.
 No one has claimed responsibility, and no one has been charged.

-Founded in 2010, Karimian’s network of satellite channels broadcasts popular movies, series and TV programs in Persian, Arabic, Kurdish and Azeri, with ambitious plans to expand into English and Turkish.
+Founded in 2010, Karimian’s network of satellite channels broadcasts popular movies, series, and TV programs in Persian, Arabic, Kurdish, and Azeri, with ambitious plans to expand into English and Turkish.
 In addition to Istanbul, it has offices in Dubai, London, Kuala Lumpur, and the Los Angeles and Toronto areas.

 Rising to the top of any competitive business in the Middle East means making a lot of enemies, but no specific suspects have emerged.
-In a broadcast the day after the killing, Karimian’s Persian-language television station called the murder “a terrorist attack,” but pointed no fingers.
+In a broadcast the day after the killing, Karimian’s Persian-language television station called the murder “a terrorist attack” but pointed no fingers.
 Calls to GEM’s offices in the US, UK, and Turkey were not answered.

 Following the attack, suspicions among analysts, Iranian opposition activists, and those close to Karimian’s family immediately fell on Iran, which has been held responsible for numerous assassinations abroad over the decades.
 The Tehran government considers the type of light, Westernized entertainment broadcast by GEM a form of “soft war” meant to destabilize the country by introducing foreign ideas and lifestyles.
 Hardline news outlets close to Iran’s Revolutionary Guards gloated over Karimian’s killing, suggesting it was the result of infighting between opposition factions.
 Tehran’s revolutionary court in March convicted Karimian on charges of “spreading propaganda against the system and violating the security of the nation” and sentenced him in absentia to six years in prison.
 Family members told the BBC he’d been threatened for months by elements within Iran and was planning on moving from Istanbul to London over security concerns.